 Premiums are recognised as revenue (earned premiums) proportionally over the period of coverage.
-The proportion of premiums received on in-force contracts that relates to unexpired risks at the consolidated statement of financial position date is reported as the unearned premiums liability.
+The proportion of premiums received on in-force contracts that relate to unexpired risks at the consolidated statement of financial position date is reported as the unearned premiums liability.
 Premiums are shown before the deduction of commission.

-Provisions for unearned premiums represent the proportions of the premiums written in the year less reinsurances thereon which relate to periods of insurance subsequent to the year end and are computed using 100% of the 24ths method for all business except bonding and other classes where the period of risk exceeds one year.
-For bonding, the group reserves 100% of premiums for the year until the expiry of the risk and, for other classes where the period of risk exceeds one year, premiums are amortised on the straight line basis.
+Provisions for unearned premiums represent the proportions of the premiums written in the year less reinsurances thereon which relate to periods of insurance subsequent to the year-end and are computed using 100% of the 24ths method for all business except bonding and other classes where the period of the risk exceeds one year.
+For bonding, the group reserves 100% of premiums for the year until the expiry of the risk and, for other classes where the period of risk exceeds one year, premiums are amortised on the straight-line basis.

-2.10 Insurance contracts (continued)

-(a) Recognition and measurement (continued)
+- Summary of significant accounting policies (continued) - 2.10 Insurance contracts (continued) - (a) Recognition and measurement (continued)